-Finally, the City, via substantial amendment to the FY 2018/19 Annual Action Plan, allocated \$223,607 in CDBG funds to assist with the acquisition and tenant improvements of a public facility located at 15311 Pipeline Lane, Huntington Beach.
+Finally, the City, via substantial amendment to the FY 2018/19 Annual Action Plan, allocated \$223,607 in CDBG funds and \$766,905 in CDBG Revolving Loan Funds to assist with the acquisition and rehabilitation of a public facility located at 15311 Pipeline Lane, Huntington Beach.
 The public facility is to be used as an emergency homeless shelter called the Huntington Beach Navigation Center.
-It will contain 90-beds with concurrent case management to assist clients in navigating public, private, and non-profit organizations that serve this demographic.
+It will contain 90 beds with concurrent case management to assist clients in navigating public, private, and non profit organizations that serve this demographic.
 In addition to clean beds and case management, the Navigation Service Center will provide meals, showers, storage, and laundry facilities.